rapidsai/cudf/docs/source/10min.rst

 CSV
 ~~~~

-We can write to a CSV file by first sending data to a pandas `Dataframe` on the host.
+Writing to a CSV file, by first sending data to a pandas `Dataframe` on the host.

 .. ipython:: python